raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 As described above in {{header}}, an initiator MUST NOT reuse a MESSAGE ID that it already has in use for an outstanding request (unless specified otherwise by the relevant specification for the DSO-TYPE in question).
-At the very least, this means that a MESSAGE ID MUST NOT be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session (unless specified otherwise by the relevant specification for the DSO-TYPE in question), and for a long-lived operation the MESSAGE ID for the operation MUST NOT be reused while that operation remains active.
+At the very least, this means that a MESSAGE ID can't be reused in a particular direction on a particular DSO Session while the initiator is waiting for a response to a previous request using that MESSAGE ID on that DSO Session (unless specified otherwise by the relevant specification for the DSO-TYPE in question), and for a long-lived operation the MESSAGE ID for the operation can't be reused while that operation remains active.

 If a client or server receives a response (QR=1) where the MESSAGE ID is zero, or is any other value that does not match the MESSAGE ID of any of its outstanding operations,